|

 mind that when she settled in Venice, Mereweather was

-already an old man, distressed, probably, by the constant
+already an old man, soon to retire and probably distressed by the constant

 lack of support from the Church of England and the British